Kazade/simulant-engine/documentation/textures.md

 ## Mipmap generation

 Mipmaps can optionally be generated automatically each time a `Texture` is uploaded to the GPU.
 This is the default behaviour.
-If you want to disable this you should all `Texture::set_mipmap_generation(MIPMAP_GENERATE_NONE)`.
+If you want to disable this you should call `Texture::set_mipmap_generation(MIPMAP_GENERATE_NONE)`.